xlladdins/xll/docs/Excel4MacrosE-G.md

 **Related Functions**

-GET.DOCUMENT   Returns information about a workbook
+GET.DOCUMENT&nbsp;&nbsp;&nbsp;Returns information about a workbook

-GET.FORMULA   Returns the contents of a cell
+GET.FORMULA&nbsp;&nbsp;&nbsp;Returns the contents of a cell

 Return to [top](#E)